Frequently Asked Questions

 does not apply to end users.

 However, there is one usage scenario for the ZRTP protocol that may be subject to CALEA.
-Consider the case of a VoIP service provider that operates a PBX (such as Asterisk) or conference call mixer for its customers.
+Consider the case of a VoIP service provider that operates a PBX (such as Asterisk or FreeSWITCH) or conference call mixer for its customers.
 The service provider can implement the ZRTP protocol in the PBX, and this PBX can terminate the ZRTP media connections for both parties, acting as a trusted man-in-the-middle between two ZRTP-equipped end users, or act as a conference call mixer for several users.
 In this case, the PBX or conference bridge would be in a physical position to provide law enforcement access to either ZRTP or SRTP key material or actual plaintext media traffic, and thus be subject to CALEA.
 The usual end-to-end nature of ZRTP would be subverted.
 If your threat model includes this scenario, you may want to try to arrange direct end-to-end ZRTP connections whenever possible.

 Q: Will the government attempt to stop VoIP encryption?